pisv/gethandly.wiki-playground/Step-Four.md

     }
 ```

-That's it.
-Pretty simple, isn't?
-Launch the runtime workbench and test
-what we have done so far.
+Launch the runtime workbench and test what we have done so far.

 Okay, it works, but it needs some *link-with-editor* functionality to become
 really useful.
 Let's add it.